openvinotoolkit/openvino/src/frontends/tensorflow/README.md

 OpenVINO TensorFlow Frontend uses [TensorFlow Protobuf files](./src/proto) for reading and parsing TensorFlow model formats.

-The conversion of the TensorFlow operation requires either one pass using [Loaders](./src/op) or two transformation pass using [Loaders](./src/op) and [Internal Transformation](./src/helper_transforms).
+The conversion of the TensorFlow operation requires either one pass using [Loaders](./src/op) or two transformation passes using [Loaders](./src/op) and [Internal Transformation](./src/helper_transforms).
 It is often sufficient to use only [Loaders](./src/op).
 Two transformation pass is used when some TensorFlow operation cannot be mapped into a sub-graph of OpenVINO opset and its conversion depends on the succeeding operations in the graph.